yixinyi/msssm_critics/README.md

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+Sandpile models are cellular automata with a variable (we model with the gravitational potential energy of each grain) defined in a d-dimensional lattice.
+At each time step an energy grain is added to a randomly chosen site, until the energy of a site reaches a threshold.
+When this happens the site relaxes and the energy is transferred to the nearest neighbors, which can relax on their turn too.
+New active sites can generate other relaxations and so on, eventually giving rise to an avalanche.
+The distribution of avalanches according to the their size follows a power law, which is attributed to the phenomenon of SOC.
+However, these models suppose many idealizations, e.g. the average energy conservation and instantaneous driving time between different avalanches.
+In order to understand better SOC, in this project, we adopt the mean field model [1] and investigate more complex sandpile models introducing, for example average energy dissipation, finite driving time, etc, and also, study if there is any dependence on the dimensionality of the lattice in the manifestation of SOC.

 ## Fundamental Questions

 At the end of the project we want to find the answer to these questions:

- * What are the main characteristics of SOC?
+ * What characterizes SOC?
- * What different models do exist and what are their differences?
- ** sandpile model (main focus)
- ** forest fire model (FF)
+ * Can SOC be understood in a general framework of criticality, i.e. with an order parameter and external triggering?
- ** mean field approach (MF)
+ * Is the mean field approximation the right approach to model SOC?
+ * What benefits/insights can we gain from applying the mean field theory?
+ * Why (classical) sandpile models manifest SOC?
  * What are the possibilities/constraints of the sandpile model and how can we expand its functionality?
- * What benefits/insights can we gain from applying the mean field theory?
+ * What is the practical value of SOC and the related models and the sandpile model in particular?
+ * What different models of SOC exist and what are their differences?
  * How do we implement SOC in a simulation environment?
- * What is the practical value of SOC and the related models and the sandpile model in particular?

 ## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)

-...
+ * We expect the mean field approach to give a unified picture of SOC in critical systems.
+ * We expect SOC to be a particular case of criticality when certain specfic conditions hold.
+ * We expect our more realistic sandpile models to not hold (maybe partially) the SOC behaviour.

 ## References

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
+(Explain possible extension to the above models)
 (Code / Projects Reports of the previous year)

- * How self-organized criticality works: A uniﬁed mean-ﬁeld picture; Alessandro Vespignani and Alessandro Vespignani; June 1998
+ * [1] How self-organized criticality works: A uniﬁed mean-ﬁeld picture; Alessandro Vespignani and Alessandro Vespignani; June 1998
- * Fluctuations and Correlations in Sandpile Models; Alain Barrat, Alessandro Vespignani and Stefano Zapperi; September 1999
+ * [2] Fluctuations and Correlations in Sandpile Models; Alain Barrat, Alessandro Vespignani and Stefano Zapperi; September 1999
- * Cellular automata and self-organized criticality; Michael Creutz; November 1996
+ * [3] Cellular automata and self-organized criticality; Michael Creutz; November 1996

 ## Research Methods